Sea Snake Envenomation Medication

 Antivenin polyvalent sea snake

-Can be obtained from Commonwealth Serum Laboratories, Melbourne, Australia.
-DOC for treatment of symptomatic sea snake envenomation.
-Is a hyperimmune horse globulin prepared against the venoms of Enhydrina schistosa and N scutatus and is efficacious in the treatment of all sea snake envenomations.
+This can be obtained from Commonwealth Serum Laboratories, Melbourne, Australia.
+It is the drug of choice for the treatment of symptomatic sea snake envenomation.
+It is a hyperimmune horse globulin prepared against the venoms of Enhydrina schistosa and N scutatus and is efficacious in the treatment of all sea snake envenomations.

 An alternative to polyvalent sea snake antivenom is monovalent sea snake antivenom (Haffkine Institute, Bombay, India), prepared against the venom of E schistosa, which is effective against most sea snake venoms.
 Finally, tiger snake (N scutatus) antivenom (Commonwealth Serum Laboratories, Melbourne, Australia) displays substantial activity against sea snake venoms because of a close relationship between tiger snake and sea snake venoms.

 Early or mild envenomation can be treated with 1 ampule, while late and/or severe envenomations should be treated with 3-10 ampules.
-Snake antivenom only is administered IV.
+Snake antivenom only is administered intravenously.

 Antihistamines